Last Updated on November 14, 2022

 First and foremost, your skillset needs to be relevant, or else your resume will receive less attention than the terms and conditions of Facebook.

-A technical job as an IT specialist will require you to showcase an array of technical skills.
+A technical job as an IT professional will require you to showcase an array of technical skills.
 Be sure to include the programming languages you are competent in, platforms you have used, and programs you have worked with.
 You need to use these to prove that you have the skills for the job.
 On top of understanding computers, it is also essential to many potential employers to work well in a team setting.

 For this reason, be sure to showcase your soft skills, people skills, and personality traits, too.